ESCOMP/CTSM/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at ctsm-core@ucar.edu.
+Alternatively, this behavior can be reported to individuals on the CTSM team, who will then have the responsibility to talk about the behavior to the core team.
+Another alternative for NCAR employees (when all individuals involved are NCAR employees) is to use the reporting methods of NCAR for this behavior (these options include anonymous reporting methods).
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.
+Retaliation against a person who initiates a complaint or an inquiry about such behaviors is equally prohibited.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.